bsmith89/strain-corr/doc/manuscript/manuscript.md

 their 75% ANI clusters had only one member, as these are more likely to be spurious gene calls or contamination resulting from chimeric assembly.
-Finally, an alignment index is constructed from the remaining representative sequences, and reads are mapped using Bowtie2 [@langmeadFastGappedreadAlignment2012].
+Finally, an alignment index is constructed from the remaining representative sequences, and reads are mapped using Bowtie 2 [@langmeadFastGappedreadAlignment2012].

 Pangenome profiling with MIDAS v3 proceeds through four stages: (1)